cybertec-postgresql/pgwatch/docs/reference/security.md

 ## Launching a more secure Docker container

-Some common sense security is built into default Docker images for all components but not actived by default.
+Some common sense security is built into default Docker images for all components but not activated by default.
 A sample command to launch pgwatch with following security "checkpoints" enabled:

 1. HTTPS for both Grafana and the Web UI with self-signed certificates